Choosing business property

 You will need to determine whether either buying or renting a commercial property is best for your business needs.
 You should compare the advantages of renting commercial property with the advantages and disadvantages of buying business property This short video will also help you to weigh up the pros and cons when deciding whether to rent or buy business premises (video).

 4. Business rates

 5. Legal considerations for commercial property

 There are a number of legal considerations when choosing business property including planning permission, health, safety and fire regulations, insurances, accessibility and licences.
-You will probably need to pay stamp duty if you purchase the property or if you rent commercial property you will need to comply with the terms of the lease.
+You will probably need to pay stamp duty if you purchase the property or if you rent a commercial property you will need to comply with the terms of the lease.
 Ensure you get advice from a solicitor when buying or leasing business premises.